NGSS Earth Science Storyline: White Sands NP

 Storyline Timeline

 White Sands National Park works great as a transition from traditional teaching methods to NGSS earth science storylines.
-The entire storyline can be completed in approximately three weeks (based on daily, 50-minute class periods).
+The entire storyline can be completed in approximately four weeks (based on daily, 50-minute class periods).

 NGSS Performance Expectations